 We found 5 neurologists who accept United Healthcare Bronze near Rockledge, FL.

-Dr. Richard Newman works as a neurologist in Rockledge, FL and Melbourne, FL.
-Areas of expertise for Dr. Newman include telemedicine.
-He obtained his medical school training at SUNY, University at Buffalo School of Medicine & Biomedical Sciences and performed his residency at Millard Fillmore Hospitals.
-He has received a 3.5 out of 5 star rating by his patients.
-He honors several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Richard Newman practices neurology (brain & spinal cord disease).
+His areas of expertise include telemedicine.
+After completing medical school at SUNY, University at Buffalo School of Medicine & Biomedical Sciences, he performed his residency at Millard Fillmore Hospitals.
+Dr. Newman's average rating from his patients is 3.5 stars out of 5.
+Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Newman honors.

 Conditions / Treatments